waizui/luagl/README.md

 cd ./build/

-# if on windows, I recommand use Ninja: cmake -G "Ninja" ..
+# if on windows, I recommand use Ninja with clang: cmake -G "Ninja" ..
 cmake ..

 # after this you will get a luagl executable, this is the Lua interpreter